zammad/zammad-admin-documentation/system/integrations/checkmk/api-reference.rst

-But if you want more fine-grained control—for instance, to create high- and low-priority tickets for different types of system events—then you’ll have to customize the data those scripts send to Zammad.
+But if you want more fine-grained control—for instance, to create high- and low-priority tickets for different types of system events—then you'll have to customize the data those scripts send to Zammad.

 Example
 -------